jodhernandezbe/PRTR_transfers/README.md

 ## Enhanced entity-relationship diagram (EERD) for the PRTR_transfers database

-The EERD model in the below figure represents the PRTR_transfers database schema created after data engineering.
+The EERD model in the following figure represents the PRTR_transfers database schema created after data engineering.
+The prtr_system table is shown without any explicit relationship between the other tables in the database.
+The reason is that the columns of the prtr_system table were not set as foreign key; however, its columns could be used to connect to other tables like the national_substance table to know the PRTR system the report comes from.

 <p align="center">
   <img src=https://github.com/jodhernandezbe/PRTR_transfers/blob/master/data_engineering/load/PRTR_transfers_EER_Diagram.svg width="100%">